-Camp Buffalo Bill is operated by the The Greater Wyoming Council of the Boy Scouts of America and provides year-round, residential camp programing for scouts of all ages, including Cub Scouts, Scouts BSA and Venturers.
+Camp Buffalo Bill is operated by the The Adventure West Council of the Boy Scouts of America and provides year-round, residential camp programing for scouts of all ages, including Cub Scouts, Scouts BSA and Venturers.
 Buffalo Bill is also the home of the Yellowstone High Adventure Outpost, which provides world-class high adventure experiences throughout the Greater Yellowstone Area.

 Located in the incredible Wapiti Valley between the North Absaroka and Washakie Wilderness areas, Camp Buffalo Bill is just seven miles east of Yellowstone National Park provides a setting where beauty, wildlife and adventure abound.
 This was the playground for William “Buffalo Bill” Cody and now it’s ours.
 We are busy preparing the camp for your arrival.

 View Camp Buffalo Bill in a larger map